Pyva-Group/python_chatroom_client/README.md

 - Update v0.2: Better UI!
 Added a tkinter thing.
 - Update v0.1: Created the whole thing.

-We are looking forward to realeasing v4.0 by the start of September.
-Features include:

-0. MASSIVE code cleanup.
-0.1.
-Fixing resolution issue on all OSs.
+We hope to add these features.

-1. Customizable fonts.
+1. Pictures
-2. More secure logins.
+2. Blackjack Casino (Not with legit money.)
-3. RSA Encryption.
+3. Stock market
-3. Private group chats.
-4. Sending images and profile pictures.
+4. Group chats (sorry, we haven't implemented that yet!)

 ## Requirements

-Requirements for this chatroom are:

-1. A working Python environment, such as IDLE.
-2. Knowledge of the IP address and password.

 #### Python environment
 First, if you don't have Python, you should probably download it at https://www.python.org.
 Then, we highly suggest you learn Python.

 This code is written for Python 3.6, but it should work on earlier versions of Python.
 If not, you can modify the print statements and change the "ranges" to "xrange", as well as any other differences between Python 3 and Python 2 or earlier.
 If anything doesn't work with earlier versions of Python and you can't figure out how to fix it, feel free to contact us.

+Note that you should have tkinter installed for this.
+If you don't, you can make changes to `_Client_<version>.py` to not be dependent on tkinter; there's only a few lines you'll need to change.

 If you can't figure out how to run this program, we highly suggest learning Python first, because we want you to learn new things!
 It will also help with personalizing your chatroom.

 #### Security
 There are also security features for this chatroom.
-Obviously, one needs to know the IP address of the server to connect.
-However, we also added a password feature in update 1.01.
-You will need to know the password to enter the chatroom, and we don't give it out publicly because it's the same password for everybody.
+One needs to know the IP address of the server to connect.
+From v4.0, we added accounts!
+You are required to make an account with an appropriate username and password.
+Here are the conditions for usernames:
+1. Usernames may not contain any of these characters: `<> |.:;,!?()[]{}@#\%*/\\~='"`.
+2. Duplicate usernames are not allowed.
+3. Usernames may not be any of these keywords: "version", "keychars", "publicKey", "privateKey", "registeredIPs", "admins", or "users".

+One account per IP is our rule; we don't want people spamming accounts with one computer.
+The benefit of this system is that you get to log in on different computers while retaining the same username; also, you get to choose your username instead of having it forced upon you.

+Passwords are sent not in plaintext, but hashed and salted with SHA512.
+Passwords are stored on the server with SHA512 and with salts.
+(Don't worry if you don't know what that means; it means that your passwords are safe.)

+#### External Libraries
+For security, we use the `rsa` and `pyaes` modules.
+These folders are copied from the official PyPi repositories, so installing them via `pip install` or some other way works and then you don't need to keep the files that come with the files here.
+But if you can't do `pip install`, then please keep the `rsa` and `pyaes` folders.

 ## License
 We don't actually have a license for this.
 We made the Un-MIT license that uses Un-copyright (that's not a real thing).
-So, uh...you can use it however you want!
-There's nothing we can use against you, because again, **we strongly support tinkering around with code and learning through doing.**
+So, uh...you can use it however you want within the terms and conditions!
+You can edit the code however much you like.